noelattensa/attensa-api-docs/source/includes/_streams.md

 }
 ```

 Update an existing stream.
-Updated are applied in a incremental PATCH-like manner, so the entire stream resource does not need to be supplied, only the properties that are changing.
+Updates are applied in a incremental PATCH-like manner, so the entire stream resource does not need to be supplied, only the properties that are changing.

 ### Request